 You can save this to Pinterest!

-So, yes, it’s an interesting culinary experience, a good one.
-I never knew there were so many ways of serving beans and corn.
+So, yes, eating in Antigua is an interesting culinary experience, a good one.

 Back to the Guatemala Travel Blog round up page